mongodb-developer/kotlin-driver-quick-start/Readme.md

 ```

 With this complete, we are all set to start working on our CRUD application.
 So to start with, we need to create a `data` class that represent a
-restaurant information which we want save into the database.
+restaurant information which would be saved into the database.

 ```kotlin
 data class Restaurant(